Robert Fripp: Work with G3, Porcupine Tree, Slow Music, Theo Travis, the Humans and others

 In late 2005 and early 2006, Fripp joined R.E.M./Nine Inch Nails drummer Bill Rieflin's improvisational Slow Music project, along with R.E.M. guitarist Peter Buck, bassist Fred Chalenor, session drummer Matt Chamberlain and Hector Zazou on electronics.
 This collective of musicians toured the west coast of America in May 2006.

 In 2006 Fripp contributed his composition "At The End Of Time" to the Artists for Charity album Guitarists 4 the Kids, produced by Slang Productions, to assist World Vision Canada in helping underprivileged children.
 Throughout 2006, Fripp performed many solo concerts of soundscapes in intimate settings in churches around England and Estonia.
 In October 2006, ProjeKct Six (Fripp and Adrian Belew) played at select venues on the east coast of the U.S., opening for Porcupine Tree.
-In the same year, Fripp contributed to two songs from Porcupine Tree's Fear of a Blank Planet ("Way Out of Here" and "Nil Recurring").
+In the same year, Fripp contributed to two songs by Porcupine Tree, "Way Out of Here" from their 2007 album Fear of a Blank Planet and "Nil Recurring" from the Nil Recurring EP, also in 2007.
 Fripp also sporadically performed as an opening act for Porcupine Tree on various tours from 2006 through 2009.